mschlachter/ocis-app-tokens/README.md

 To get started, clone the repository and follow the instructions below.

 This plugin requires as a prerequisite that the [Auth App Service](https://doc.owncloud.com/ocis/next/deployment/services/s-list/auth-app.html) is enabled and properly configured.
+This is done already for the included docker containers, refer to [docker-compose.yml](./docker-compose.yml) for configuration variables.

 ### Development Environment